 Read the Oxford guide to applying in your home country for applications outside the UK.
 The guide contains full instructions on how to complete all parts of your visa application form.

-The Student Route (Student visa) replaced the previous Tier 4 Student system on 5 October 2020 for applications made on or after 9.00am.
-The student route is similar to Tier 4 system but includes EU/EEA and Swiss nationals starting study on or after 1 January 2021 who have not applied under the EU Settlement Scheme.
-EU/EEA or Swiss nationals resident in the UK before 11pm 31 December 2020 have until 30 June 2021 to apply for the EU Settlement Scheme and do not need a visa.
-If you are eligible we recommend applying as soon as possible.
-Current Tier 4 visa holders do not need to take any action and your Tier 4 visa conditions remain the same.
-Any further application for study would be under the new student route.
-Students who have a pending application submitted before 5 October will be granted a Tier 4 visa.
+The Student route is similar to Tier 4 but includes EU/EEA and Swiss nationals starting study on or after 1 January 2021 who have not applied under the EU Settlement Scheme.
+EU/EEA or Swiss nationals resident in the UK before 11pm 31 December 2020 had until 30 June 2021 to apply for the EU Settlement Scheme.
+If you have a Tier 4 visa for a previous course you do not need to change it but your new application will be under the new student route.

 1. Student visa sponsorship and your CAS

-The University of Oxford is the sponsor for your Student visa.
-Once your offer to study is unconditional (you have met all academic and financial conditions) the University will contact you by email about the preparation of your Confirmation of Acceptance for Studies (CAS).
+The University of Oxford is the sponsor for your Student visa, and issues your Confirmation of Acceptance for Studies (CAS) which you need for a Student visa application.
+Once your offer to study is unconditional (you have met all academic and financial conditions) the University will contact you by email about the preparation of your CAS.
 This is a unique number that will enable government officers to access information which your college and the University have provided.
-If you are an undergraduate or visiting student, your college will contact you about your CAS.
-If you are a postgraduate or recognised student, your department or faculty will contact you.

-Your CAS gives information about fees for your course and may list one or more of your academic qualifications on which your offer was based.
+Your CAS gives information such as your course start and end date, fees, and may list one or more of your academic qualifications on which your offer was based.
 Check our application guide to see if you will need to provide evidence of finances with your visa application.
 If you are coming for degree level study you probably won't have to provide evidence of previous qualification.

-Read this page for more information about your CAS number and frequently asked questions.
+Read this page for full information about your CAS number and frequently asked questions.